 Ans: To add a blur mask in the image, first you need to separate the subject from the background.
 You will need two copies of the image so that you can use one for the subject and another for the background.
 Mask the background and add blur to the original copy.
 Our first procedure is on this kind of blurring.
 Follow ‘Process 1 (Layer Mask and Field Blur) and you will know it better.

-How to blur background in Photoshop elements?
+How to blur the background in Photoshop elements?

-What is the Fake Blur?
+What is the fake Blur?